Azure-Samples/azure-sdk-for-js-keyvault-secret-get-set-managedid/README.md

 # How to set and get secrets from Azure Key Vault using Node.js

-This sample shows how to store a secret in Key Vault and how to retrieve it using a Web app.
-This web app may be run locally or in Azure.
+This sample shows how to store a secret in Key Vault and how to retrieve it using a Web App.
+This web App may be run locally or in Azure.
 The sample uses Node.js and [Azure Managed Identities]

 > * Create a Key Vault.
 > * Store a secret in Key Vault.
 > * Retrieve a secret from Key Vault.
 > * Create an Azure Web Application.
 > * [Enable Azure Managed Identities].
-> * Grant the required permissions for the web application to read data from Key vault.
+> * Grant the required permissions for the Web Application to read data from Key vault.

 Before you proceed make sure that you are familiar with the [Key Vault Concepts].